-

 The rent can be determined as fixed rent or the combination of a base rent and a turnover rent.
 In case of an office lease the rent is usually determined as fixed rent, but in case of a retail lease the rent is usually determined as the combination of a base rent and a turnover rent.
 The rent is typically determined and calculated in EUR, while its payment might be made in EUR or in HUF, depending on the parties’ agreement.
 For the tenant it is favourable, if the rent is defined in EUR and is paid in EUR as this the tenant can avoid rent increases due to exchange rate changes.
 The rent is universally indexed annually either based on the yearly HICP euro zone index (MUICP) or the yearly HICP EU 27 index.
 Indexation by a fixed rate annually, or restrictions on the level of indexations, although not unseen in the market, are rare.
 A rent discount is often awarded to the tenant as a commercial incentive.

-In excess of the rent, the tenants are generally responsible for all costs (covering from 1-12 months, depending of the type of the leased premises and the lengths of the lease term) incurred in connection with the upkeep and operation of the leased property.
-Generally, these operating expenses are generally paid in HUF.
+In excess of the rent, tenants are generally responsible for all costs (covering from 1-12 months, depending on the type of the leased premises and the length of the lease term) incurred in connection with the maintenance and operation of the leased property.
+Generally, these operating expenses are paid in HUF.
 This shall not be applicable, however, to proportionate costs of any vacant premises within the leased property or to any services which serve exclusively a limited number of tenants.
 Capital expenditure items are also excluded from the costs paid by the tenants.
-The costs of consumption resulting from the use of utilities in the leases property shall also be born by the tenants.
+The costs of consumption resulting from the use of utilities in the leased property shall also be born by the tenants.

-To secure the landlord’s claim arising from or in connection with the lease agreement and the tenant’s behaviour, the lease agreements generally require from the tenant to provide a security to the landlord, ranging from a 3 to 6-month amount of rent and operating expenses, depending on the real property’s function and the parties’ agreement.
+To secure the landlord’s claim arising from the lease agreement and the tenant’s behaviour, lease agreements generally require from the tenant to provide a security to the landlord, ranging from a 3 to 6 months’ amount of rent and operating expenses, depending on the real property’s function and the parties’ agreement.
 The security is generally provided in the form of cash deposit, bank guarantee or mother company / third party guarantee undertaking.

 If the ownership of the real property is changed, it does not automatically terminate the valid and effective lease agreements.
 In such case the buyer automatically becomes the landlord of the lease under the same conditions as set forth in the lease agreement, and may not terminate such agreement, except if the tenant provided false information to the buyer in respect of the existence or the material terms of the lease.